acousticrobot/web-16/_pages/toki-pona/acknowledgements.md

 #### Egyptian hieroglyphics

-One of my first logical steps in understanding the principals of existing logographic writing sytems was of course to learn more about Egyptian hieroglyphs.
+One of my first logical steps in understanding the principles of existing logographic writing sytems was of course to learn more about Egyptian hieroglyphs.
 The figurative nature of this system also helped my break out of the purely symbolic aesthetic and closer to the graphic style describe above.

 While the very linear nature of Egyptian hieroglyphics did not help my quest for non-linear writing, one exception that I came away with was the cartouche, where a royal name was encapsulated inside of a glyph.
 As a method of indicating the capitalization of formal names in toki pona, this was something that stayed with me and made it into sitelen sitelen early on.